vespene-io/_old_vespene/docs/source/variables.rst

 The whole variable precedence system is pluggable, so you can rearrange the rules or even add new variable plugins to pull in variables from external sources.
-However, if you do rearrange the policy, let us know when filing any tickets or talking about it, otherwise we'll assume your configuration is set up stock like everyone elses.
+However, if you do rearrange the policy, let us know when filing any tickets or talking about it, otherwise we'll assume your configuration is set up stock like everyone else's.

 We hope you enjoy organizing your builds with the variable subsystem.